Chloe (2009 film): Production

-Chloe was the first film produced by the director Atom Egoyan that was not written by himself.
+Chloe was the first film produced by the director Atom Egoyan that was not written by him.

-The entire filming time was only 35 days.

-The film was financed solely in France and was shot in Toronto and Lake Ontario, Canada.
+The film, shot in only 35 days, was financed solely in France and was shot in Toronto and Lake Ontario, Canada.
 Some local restaurants and scenic spots appear in the film under actual names, such as Allan Gardens, Cafe Diplomatico, The Rivoli, the Windsor Arms Hotel, the Royal York Hotel, the Royal Ontario Museum, The Royal Conservatory of Music, the CN Tower, the Art Gallery of Ontario and the Ontario College of Art.

 Producer Jason Reitman helped persuade Amanda Seyfried to star in this film.
 Seyfried accepted the role of Chloe after a friend of hers withdrew from consideration due to discomfort with the nudity.
 Julianne Moore described Seyfried as a "very dependable" acting partner and claimed that they were largely comfortable with the intimacy in the film.
 In describing her view of Catherine's relationship with Chloe, Moore noted "an emotional quality to their intimacy that has to do with their conversation and their basic receptivity to one another.
 Now what they turn into personally obviously is very different.
 They are having completely subjective experiences, but that doesn't mean [they're] not incredibly receptive to one another and it clearly creates something in-between them.
 And that's what love and sex and intimacy and all that is.
 Someone who is listening to you, hearing you, there for you, that's the person you end up having a relationship with, sexual or just emotional or whatever.
 I don't know if that has to do with gender necessarily".

 Liam Neeson's wife, Natasha Richardson, had a skiing accident during filming.
-Neeson decided to leave the set to take care of his wife, who died from her injury a few days later.
+Neeson decided to leave the set to take care of Richardson, who died from her injury a few days later.
 The filmmakers re-arranged the shooting schedule accordingly for Neeson's absence.
-Just a few days after his wife's death, Neeson returned to the set and filmed the remainder of his scenes in two days.
+Just a few days after Richardson's death, Neeson returned to the set and filmed the remainder of his scenes in two days.

 Canadian indie rock band Raised by Swans has two songs featured in the movie and the band is mentioned several times by Chloe.

-Anne Fontaine (the writer/director of Nathalie...) said that she was interested in Egoyan's take on it.
+Anne Fontaine, the writer/director of Nathalie..., said that she was interested in Egoyan's take on it.
 Fontaine also said that she was not happy with Nathalie... because the two lead actresses of the film objected to her original intention for a lesbian relationship to develop between their characters.

 Atom Egoyan studied at the University of Toronto, and Joe Medjuck, one of the film's producers, was a teacher of Egoyan at the University of Toronto.